tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/语音聊天室/语音聊天室(Android)_intl_en.md

 [](id:model.step6)
 ### Step 6.
 Enter a room as a listener
-1. After performing [step 4](#model.step4) to log in, you can call `setSelfProfile` to set your nickname and profile photo.
+1. After performing [step 4](#model.step4) to log in, call `setSelfProfile` to set your nickname and profile photo.
 2. Get the latest audio chat room list from the backend.
 >?The audio chat room list in the app is for demonstration only.
 The logic of audio chat room lists varies significantly.
 Tencent Cloud does not provide list management services for the time being.
 Please manage the list by yourself.
 3. Call `getRoomInfoList` to get short descriptions of the rooms, which are provided by the room owner during room creation via the calling of `createRoom`.
 >!If your audio chat room list already displays enough room information, you can skip the step of calling `getRoomInfoList`.
 4. The user selects a room, and calls `enterRoom` with the room ID passed in to enter the room.
-5. After entering the room, the user receives an `onRoomInfoChange` notification about room attribute change from the component.
-The attributes can be recorded, and corresponding changes can be made to the UI, including room name, whether room owner's consent is required for listeners to speak, etc.
+5. After entering the room, you will receive an `onRoomInfoChange` notification about room change from the component.
+Record the room information, including room name, whether the room owner’s consent is required for listeners to speak, etc., and update it to the UI.
-6. The user will receive an `onSeatListChange` notification about the change of the seat list and can update the change to the UI.
+6. You will receive an `onSeatListChange` notification about seat change from the component.
+Update the change to the UI.
-7. The user will also receive an `onAnchorEnterSeat` notification that someone became a speaker.
+7. You will also receive an `onAnchorEnterSeat` notification that someone becomes a speaker.

 ![](https://main.qcloudimg.com/raw/33432f97eb632fbb9710a59cba9e4469.png)
 <dx-codeblock>
 ::: java java
 // 1.
-Set your nickname and profile photo mTRTCVoiceRoom.setSelfProfile("my_name", "my_face_url", null);
+Set your nickname and profile photo. mTRTCVoiceRoom.setSelfProfile("my_name", "my_face_url", null);

 // 2.
 Get the room list from the backend.
 Suppose it is `roomList`.
 List<Integer> roomList = GetRoomList();

 // 3.
-Call `getRoomInfoList` to get details of the rooms mTRTCVoiceRoom.getRoomInfoList(roomList, new TRTCVoiceRoomCallback.RoomInfoCallback() {
+Call `getRoomInfoList` to get details of the rooms. mTRTCVoiceRoom.getRoomInfoList(roomList, new TRTCVoiceRoomCallback.RoomInfoCallback() {
     @Override
     public void onCallback(int code, String msg, List<TRTCVoiceRoomDef.RoomInfo> list) {